Resources Blog Tutoring Contact About Subscribe Login

 Advanced Business Extended Essay Research

-I've already talked to you about using a variety of research sources.
-That is a big part of this.
-It really is worth spending some time exploring different types of sources --rather than just the first page of Google results.
+When looking for advanced information, be careful to only pull in details that are somehow relevant to your research question (RQ).
+It's worth spending some time exploring different types of sources --rather than just the first page of Google results.

 A few techniques to improve the quality of your research: